-Upon recommendation of the Audit Committee, the e Board approved and endorses for stockholder approval the appointment of as the Company's external auditor for 2021. is one of the top auditing firms in the country and is duly accredited with the SEC.
-The appoint tment of as external auditor of the Company for 2021 is subje ect to stockholders' approval during this year's stockholders' meeting.
+Upon recommendation of the Audit Committee, the Board approved and endorses for stockholder approval the appointment of Reyes Tacandong & Co. as the Company's external auditor for 2021.
+Reyes Tacandong & Co. is one of the top auditing firms in the country and is duly accredited with the SEC.
+The appointment of Reyes Tacandong & Co. as external auditor of the Company for 2021 is subject to stockholders' approval during this year's stockholders' meeting.